mlengineerels/mlengineerels/README.md

 - **Technologies**: PyTorch, Graph Neural Networks, Knowledge Graphs.

 ### Influence Role Recognition and Scholar Recommendation in Academic Social Networks - Published in IEEE - 10.1109/DSAA61799.2024.10722780
-- "ScholarInfluencer," a recommendation system for identifying scholar influencers within interdisciplinary teams in Academic Social Networks (ASN).
+- "ScholarInfluencer," a recommendation system for identifying scholar influencers within interdisciplinary Academic Social Networks (ASN) teams.
 - The system combines a classification model with network analysis on a heterogeneous knowledge graph and leverages a large language model (LLM) to recommend scholars and publications.
 - Evaluated on datasets like NSF, DBLP, Cora, and CA-HepTh, ScholarInfluencer shows a 13.6% improvement in influence role recognition on the NSF data and a 7% boost in recommendation performance when role recognition is included.